What is the Swartz Center for Entrepreneurship?

 2007: The Silicon Valley trek program begins.
 This program was initiated to give students in Tepper invaluable exposure to entrepreneurs on the West Coast.

 2012: The Carnegie Mellon Center for Innovation and Entrepreneurship (CIE) is created to strengthen and serve the already bustling culture of entrepreneurship and innovation at Carnegie Mellon, and to accelerate the commercialization of university research and innovative ideas.
-The CIE helped unite entrepreneurship programs across campus, including the Don Jones Center and Project Olympus, under an umbrella of opportunities across campus.
+The CIE helped unite entrepreneurship programs across campus, including the Don Jones Center and Project Olympus, under an umbrella of opportunities across campus, which was made possible by a generous gift from the McCune Foundation.

 2015: The Swartz Center for Entrepreneurship is announced.
 The Swartz Center was made possible by a transformational $31 million gift from alumnus and venture capitalist James R. Swartz.